mku11/Salmon-AES-CTR/README.md

 SalmonStream decStream = new SalmonStream(key, nonce, EncryptionMode.Decrypt, byteStream);
 encStream.read(...);

-// SalmonStream is not a standard java Stream but so you have
+// For Java only: SalmonStream is not a standard java Stream but so you have
-// to wrap it with SalmonInputStreamWrapper if you want to inject it to 3rd party code:
+// to wrap it with InputStreamWrapper if you want to inject it to 3rd party code:
 SalmonStream decStream = new SalmonStream(key, nonce, EncryptionMode.Decrypt,byteStream);
-SalmonInputStreamWrapper stream = new SalmonInputStream(decStream);
+InputStreamWrapper stream = new InputStreamWrapper(decStream);
 stream.read(...);

 // Or save directly to an encrypted file: